Related provisions for EG 5.4.3

 1Settlements in the FCA context are not the same as ‘out of court’ settlements in the commercial context.
 An FCA settlement is a regulatory decision, taken by the FCA, the terms of which are accepted by the firm or individual concerned.
 So, when agreeing the terms of a settlement, the FCA will carefully consider its statutory objectives and other relevant matters such as the importance of sending clear, consistent messages through enforcement action, and will only settle in appropriate

-1In recognition of the value of early settlement, the FCA operates a scheme to award a discount2 for early settlement of cases involving financial penalties, suspensions, restrictions and disciplinary prohibitions2.
+1In recognition of the value of early settlement, the FCA operates a scheme to award explicit discounts for early settlement of cases involving financial penalties.
 Details of the scheme, which applies only to settlement of cases where investigators were appointed on or after 20 October 2005, are set out in DEPP 6.7.
 This chapter provides some commentary on certain practical aspects of the operation of the scheme.

 1Enforcement cases often involve multiple parties, for example a firm and individuals in the firm.
 Enforcement action may be appropriate against just the firm, just the individuals or both.
 In some cases, it will not be possible to reach an acceptable settlement unless all parties are able to reach agreement.

 1Even where action is not taken against connected parties, these parties may have what the Act calls ‘third party rights’.
 Broadly, if any of the reasons contained in a warning notice or decision notice identifies a person (the third party) other than the person to whom the notice is given, and in the opinion of the FCA is prejudicial to the third party, a copy of the notice must be given to the third party unless that person receives a separate warning notice or decision notice